Waiting for Market Conditions to Align

 Over time, this creates consistency.
 Fewer trades means fewer decisions under stress.
 Fewer decisions means fewer unforced errors.
 Waiting becomes easier because it is no longer ambiguous.

 Alignment is a condition, not a signal.
 It describes whether multiple timeframes are pointing in compatible directions, so decisions are made with context instead of contradiction.
-Alignment does not tell you where to enter, where to exit, or what will happen next.
+It does not tell you where to enter, where to exit, or what will happen next.

 When alignment is present, the market tends to be easier to trade because fewer forces are fighting each other.
 When conflict is present, the market can move while still being expensive to trade.
-A decision filter built around alignment helps you separate “movement” from “tradable conditions.”
+A decision filter built around alignment helps you separate movement from tradable conditions.

 This is how waiting becomes practical.
 You stop asking whether you could take a trade, and you start asking whether the environment supports disciplined execution without constant second-guessing.